Sea Base: Expansion

 Since that original gift, there have been several other grants and purchases which have allowed the base to grow.
 In 1991, the hurricane proof Scuba dorms were completed.
 John W and Tommie M Thomas made a gift of $70,000 to Sea Base for new staff and conference housing, the Thomas Building that was dedicated on May 15, 1992.
 A new interfaith chapel was dedicated in 1993.
 In 1994 the galley was remodeled again, and was subsequently renamed the Donnell Center, after John Donnell, Sr. Also in 1994 the first Corinthian 45 dive boat, the BSA Tarpon joined the fleet.
 With generosity from Union Pacific CEO Drew Lewis, a new administration building, dedicated to William L Adams, opened May 3, 1995.
 After a donation by Frank Heckrodt in 1998, a second Corinthian 45, the BSA Scoutmaster was purchased.
 In 2001 a new maintenance shop was finished.
 Sea Base was not done growing; a new facility was in the works.
-As a result of a very generous $7 million donation from the Brinton Trust, The Brinton Environmental Center was dedicated on May 5, 2001, and officially opened its doors on June 1, 2001.
+As a result of a $7 million donation from the Brinton Trust, The Brinton Environmental Center opened June 1, 2001.
 The center is named after J. Porter Brinton, the project's benefactor.
 The Brinton Center is located at mile marker 23 and it became the base of operations for Scouts going to Big Munson Island.
-Sea Base was struck with tragedy, when on March 24, 2002 founder Sam Wampler died from a long illness.

 Today

 Many of the Toll Gate Inn's original buildings are still a part of Sea Base.
 The motel is now called the Annex and houses seasonal staff.
 The bar and restaurant is now the galley, and the gas station is now used as the commissary.

 The Sea Base Fleet includes 16 26 ft Dusky drive boats, a 33 ft Dusky fishing boat, two 18 ft (6 m) flats skiffs, six 46 ft Newton Dive boats, two Corinthian 45 ft dive boats and many charter sailboats.

-Sea Base celebrated its 30th anniversary, commemorating the day on February 8, 2010, the same day of the 100th anniversary of the Boy Scouts of America.
-In front of the Ship’s Store, a Lignum vitae tree was planted by local Troop 914, as a commemoration of the occasion with many local dignitaries in attendance.

-Sea Base had its 40th anniversary in 2020, and a new dock was built and commemorated the work of Keith Douglass and his 30 years of work for the scouts.
-Sea Base Crew Photo Archive was set up and officially launched on January 27, 2021.

-Programs

-Sea Base offers the following week-long programs: